-River Indus in Taunsa-Guddu-Sukkur Reaches is presently experiencing "High Flood" with "Medium Flood" at Chashma & Kotri and in "Low Flood" at Kalabagh.
-Flood flow in River Kabul (a tributary of River Indus) at Nowshera has receded considerably from "Very High Flood" to "High Flood" and is continuously receding.
-Kabul at Nowshera is discharging 104,000 cusecs (High Flood) at 1000 hours today and is in "Low Flood" at Warsak (upstream Nowshera).
+River Indus at reporting time is flowing in "High Flood" in Taunsa-Guddu-Sukkur Reaches with "Medium Flood" at Kotri (the last control structure on Indus River before Arabian Sea).
+It is flowing in "Low Flood" at its upstream location (i.e. at Chashma) and under Normal Flow Conditions at Tarbela & Kalabagh.
+Flood flows in River Kabul (a tributary of River Indus) at Nowshera are continuously receding.
+Presently it is flowing in "Low Flood" (77,000 cusecs at 1230 hours today) at Nowshera and in Normal Flow Condition at Warsak (upstream Nowshera).

-2. Other main Rivers of Indus River System i.e Jhelum, Chenab, Ravi & Sutlej continue to flow in Normal Flow Conditions.
+2. Other main Rivers of Indus River System i.e Jhelum, Chenab, Ravi & Sutlej continues to flow in Normal Flow Conditions.
 Annexure-I, depicts main rivers inflows/outflows at important control structures, at 0600 hours today.